Battle of Junín: Battle

 Bolivar sent some 8,000 soldiers, in a hurry to try to cut the royalist retreat towards Cusco, also with a force 8,000 soldiers.
-Bolivar also sent out his 1,000-strong cavalry to delay the movement of Spanish troops out of the Plain of Junin.
+Bolivar also sent out his 1,000-strong cavalry to delay the movement of Spanish troops out of the Plain of Junín.
 The Spanish sent out their cavalry of some 1,300 riders to disrupt the incoming patriot cavalry to give Canterac time to withdraw his infantry from the plain.
-The plain is a marshland close to Junin Lake at around 4,100 meters over sea level.
+The plain is a marshland close to Junín Lake at around 4,100 meters over sea level.

 The patriot troops were trying to arrange for battle when they were struck by the charge of the Spanish cavalry and sent back in confusion.
 The Spanish charge first hit the squadron of Colombian Grenadiers under General Necochea and including Mayor Otto Felipe Braun as one of its commanders, which managed to contain the charge the Spanish cavalry, stopping at moments such attack.
 General Miller, in command of 250 Hussars of Peru, was tasked with outflanking the right of Canterac's cavalry, but was unable to execute the orders by the surprising Spanish attack and had to charge frontally, being thrown into the melee with the Andes Grenadiers and the Hussar of Colombia.
 General Necochea was wounded and made prisoner, only part of the Grenadiers of Colombia, under the command of Mayor Braun, managed to breach the enemy's lines, being in an advantageous position while the bulk of the patriot's cavalry was in disorderly retreat.
 Witnessing such critical moment, General Bolivar, who was overlooking the imminent defeat from a hill, retreated to the rearguard to accelerate the march of the infantry.

-At that moment, all Spanish squads in pursue of the enemy taken for defeated, lost the initial compact formation and didn't notice that the First Squad of Hussars of Peru, under the command of Lieutenant Colonel Isidoro Suarez, had not yet entered the battle, hidden behind a hill in the battlefield.
+At that moment, all Spanish squads in pursue of the enemy taken for defeated, lost the initial compact formation and did not notice that the First Squad of Hussars of Peru, under the command of Lieutenant Colonel Isidoro Suarez, had not yet entered the battle, hidden behind a hill in the battlefield.
 Colonel Suarez and his squad were waiting for orders while observing the exposed left flank of the Spanish, when he received a communication from Mayor Jose Andres Razuri, letting know of a false order purportedly given by General La Mar, to charge the Spanish cavalry in pursue of the patriot's cavalry.
 Lieutenant Colonel Suarez ordered the charge and the Spanish were taken completely by surprise, being horribly butchered.
 Seeing the new twist in the melee, the bulk of the patriot cavalry, under the command of General Miller replacing captured General Necochea, returned to the battle.
 The action of Coronel Silva managed to reorganize the Hussars of Colombia, avoiding being completely surrounded by the Spanish.